fpsvogel/fpsvogel.com/src/_posts/2022-12-06-rails-service-objects-alternative-to-organize-business-logic.md

 <!-- omit in toc -->
 #### 3. Conversely, domain models don't have to be Active Record models; they can be PORO models.

-Taking advantage of this can alleviate many of the "fat model" problems that service objects seek to solve.
+Taking advantage of PORO models can alleviate many of the "fat model" problems that service objects seek to solve.

 Martin Fowler [proposes refactoring a service object into a PORO](https://gist.github.com/blaix/5764401), and he's not alone: some in the Ruby community have written the same ([1](https://www.codewithjason.com/code-without-service-objects/), [2](https://www.fullstackruby.dev/object-orientation/rails/2018/03/06/why-service-objects-are-an-anti-pattern#concerns-and-poros-are-your-friends), [3](https://alexbarret.com/blog/2020/service-object-alternative)).

 There are lots of patterns that can be used in POROs around Active Record models.
 For example, if a record is created from complex form input, you could use [a form object](https://thoughtbot.com/blog/activemodel-form-objects) instead of a service object.

 Also, some versions of service objects ***are*** somewhat object-oriented when [they reject the notion that service objects should have only a `#call` method](https://youtu.be/CRboMkFdZfg?t=1576) and when [they share code within the same class](https://youtu.be/CRboMkFdZfg?t=1322).
-In these cases, a service object is a bit more like a purpose-built PORO.
+In these cases, a service object *(which is already technically a PORO unless you're using a services library/framework)* becomes more like a purpose-built PORO.

 So why not just take the next step and put these services in the `app/models` folder, and refactor them from procedures into actual domain models?
 To take an example from the last link above: `SalesTeamNotifier.send_daily_notifications` could be changed to `Internal::Notification.new(receiver: 'sales').send`.